nexiality/documentation/tipsandtricks/WebAutomationWaitStrategy.md

 For the list of commands above, the explicit wait is built into the commands themselves.
 With the commands with a `waitMs` parameter, one can specify the maximum amount of wait time.
-For the commands without the additional `waitMs` parameter, Nexial would use the value of [`nexial.pollWaitMs`](../systemvars/index.html#nexial.pollWaitMs) as the maximize wait time.
+For the commands without the additional `waitMs` parameter, Nexial would use the value of [`nexial.pollWaitMs`](../systemvars/index.html#nexial.pollWaitMs) as the maximum wait time.

 #### B. Configurable Explicit Wait
 Some Nexial commands are configurable to employ either implicit or explicit wait.
 This potentially gives its users to most flexible way to approach inconsistent or unreliable web applications.
 Two System variables are at play here:

 1. [`nexial.pollWaitMs`](../systemvars/index.html#nexial.pollWaitMs): specify the maximum amount of time to wait.
-   Default value is `30000` (or 30 seconds).
+   The default value is `30000` (or 30 seconds).
 2. [`nexial.web.alwaysWait`](../systemvars/index.html#nexial.web.alwaysWait): if set to `true` then the value of `nexial.pollWaitMs` would be considered as the maximum amount of time for an explicit wait to expire (and the corresponding step to FAIL).
 If it is set to `false` then the value of `nexial.pollWaitMs` would be considered the maximum amount of time for an implicit wait.

 With the setting of a single System variable, many Nexial commands would switch to using explicit wait.
-This can be an efficient way towards thwarting flaky tests caused by implicit wait.
-Some of the commands affected by this `nexial.web.alwaysWait` System variable are shown below (not complete list):
+This can be an efficient way towards thwarting flaky tests.
+Some of the commands that are affected by this `nexial.web.alwaysWait` System variable is shown below (not complete list):

 | types     | [`web`](../commands/web/) commands                                                                       |
 |:---------:|----------------------------------------------------------------------------------------------------------|